Vets watchdog troubled by 'lack of trust' in his office, asks for mandate review

 The skirmishes spilled into the public sphere when Stogran — a former colonel who led Canada's first battle group in Kandahar — accused federal officials of "nickel and diming" veterans.

-The ombudsman's office led by Parent produced a number well-researched, analytical reports that described in precise detail the shortcomings of the new 'veterans charter' package of benefits.
+The ombudsman's office led by Parent produced a number of well-researched analytical reports that described in precise detail the shortcomings of the new 'veterans charter' package of benefits.

 He also uncovered a $165 million accounting error by Veterans Affairs which, over several years, had short-changed 272,000 mostly elderly veterans who were receiving disability benefits and awards.